Frequently Asked Questions - CI Advising Center

 What is academic probation?

 If your cumulative Grade Point Average (GPA) or cumulative CI GPA falls below a 2.0, you will be subject to academic probation.
+You will be limited to 13 units for each semester you are on probation.
 You will have an advising hold placed on your account and are required to have mandatory Academic Advising.
 For further details refer to Academic Probation.